 If you are traveling to Saint Vincent, you are in for a treat, as these islands are a little different than the others because they are volcanic islands that have created some beautiful beaches for visitors to enjoy.

 There isn’t quite as much to do in St. Vincent and the Grenadines like the other islands, as many visitors take advantage of the laid-back approach and become beach bums for most of their stay.
-It offers some of the most remote beaches and caves to explore throughout the area.
+It offers some of the most remote beaches and caves to explore.